JellyJoe198/Word-finder/README.md

 This is the length of the words to output.
 __addOne:__
 This is the length more than wrdLength it will also output.
-__strictness:__
+__leniency:__
+How many incorrect letters are allowed?
+strictness:
-The amount of correct letters required to output.
-Should be `wrdLength` minus the amount of blank tiles.
+DEPRICATED: Should be wrdLength minus the amount of blank tiles.
+Replaced by leniency.

 __letters:__
 Use this like your tile rack, it is the list of letters that are free to go anywhere.
+Each letter will be used up to one time.
+To repeat, put a letter in multiple times.
 It is good for common letters to be earlier but not required.
-Only 1 of each letter should be entered, if there are repeats use `repeats` variable.
-__repeats:__
-Put the location of the letter(s) that can repeat here, starting at 0.
-In 0.6.4 there is a guide under the `letters` variable for convenience

 __required:__
 Use this like the letters already on the board, the number is the place in the word where the letter must go.
-It skips the letters check so don't put these in `letters` _note: this might change as it is clumsy_
+It skips the letters check so don't put these in `letters` _**note: this might change as it is clumsy**_
 You can also use an array if multiple letters can go in that place. example: `['s','y','e']` Enter a blank string`''` to ignore that slot.
 __required_necessary:__